tiffanyq/2022-messenger-wrapped/README.md

   - **If you'd like to view your top 100 phrases**, in the format `(phrase, total number of occurrences)`.
 If you indicate yes, it will print out those phrases sorted from highest to lowest frequency.

 5. In the `2022-messenger-wrapped` directory, open `index.html` to view and screenshot your Messenger Wrapped image!
-The profile picture and background design are generated each time you refresh the page—try it out :)
+The profile picture is generated each time you refresh the page :)